15 Ways to Make Your Home Warmer

 *Figures from The Energy Saving Trust.
 Savings for a typical three-bedroom semi-detached home, heated by gas.
 Figures are based on fuel prices as of April 2019

-Michelle is Homebuilding & Renovating magazine's Deputy Editor.
+Michelle was Homebuilding & Renovating magazine's Deputy Editor.
 With an editorial career spanning more than 18 years, Michelle spent time working on educational magazines and websites until her career took an exciting turn into the world of homes and interiors.
 Working on sister titles Real Homes and Period Living, she then joined the Homebuilding team in November 2018.

 She’s just completed her second kitchen renovation project and bathroom renovation, armed with an ever-growing knowledge of homebuilding advice and design inspo (and a Pinterest board or two, of course).